h2xlab/ASSISTER/README.md

 ## Contact us
 Please don't hesitate to contact us if you have any remarks or questions at sgzk@bu.edu.

 ## License
-Our work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa]..
+Our work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 ## ToDos
 - [ ] Initial code release
 - [ ] Real-world dataset release